lmapii/practical-zephyr/00_empty/readme.md

 In our application skeleton there is also a very suspicious [prj.conf](prj.conf) file.
 This file must exist for any application, even if empty, and is used by the [Kconfig configuration system][zephyr-kconfig].
 We'll go into detail about [Kconfig][zephyr-kconfig] (and *DeviceTree*) later in this guide.

 For now simply keep in mind that we'll be using this configuration file to tell the build system which modules and which features we want to use in our application.
-Anything that we don't plan on using will be deactivated, decreasing the size of our application.
+Anything that we don't plan on using will be deactivated, decreasing the size of our application and reducing compilation times.

 #### Sources